 Bangladesh Delta Plan 2100

-A large consortium, led by consultancy firm Twynstra Gudde, developed the Delta Plan for Bangladesh 2100 (BDP2100).
+A large consortium of companies and governmental institutions from the Netherlands and Bangladesh, led by consultancy firm Twynstra Gudde, developed the Delta Plan for Bangladesh 2100 (BDP2100).
 The delta plan was approved by the Bangladesh government in September 2018.

 Holistic plan for Bangladesh Delta